Elixir, Fly, and Grafana Cloud

 end

-Now we need to add some configuration to the config/runtime.exs file.
+Now add some configuration to the config/runtime.exs file.

 otel_auth = System.get_env("OTEL_AUTH") ||